Introduction to UD official colors

 UD apparel, products, giveaways and merchandise all have restricted color usage requirements.
 This applies to both internal/campus use and external vendors.
 All products and apparel using any blue and yellow color combination MUST use the UD Official Blue and Yellow color equivalents (PMS 2945c Royal Blue and PMS 109c Yellow).
 Other blue and yellow combinations CANNOT be used, such as navy and yellow, light blue and gold, indigo blue and canary, etc. UD does not allow athletic gold garments (equal to PMS 116 or PMS 123) to be used at any time, including fashion color garments.
 All official yellow garments must be bright yellow equal to PMS 109c.

-Fashion colors are allowed to be used on a limited basis.
+Fashion colors are allowed to be used on a limited basis and ONLY apply to apparel.
 These are considered to be any color combination other than blue and yellow. i.e. pink and white, green and tan, navy and white, navy and tan, etc. UD does not allow athletic gold garments (equal to PMS 116 or PMS 123) to be used at any time, including fashion color garments.
 Fashion color combinations should be pre-approved through Communications and Public Affairs.

 Review the step-by-step process on securing approvals on UD apparel and giveaways.

-These restrictions apply to all internal and departmental use on apparel, giveaway items, products, etc. Please see Official UD Colors section of this site for more details on specific colors.
+These restrictions apply to all internal and departmental use and are limited to apparel only, giveaway items, products, etc. Please see Official UD Colors section of this site for more details on specific colors.
 All products need to be created by a CLC-Licensed vendor.
 These vendors, when licensed, have access to all hi-resolution logos, color specs (including embroidery thread colors and fabrics) through Collegiate Licensing Company.